 The Company routinely evaluates the residual values, useful lives and methods attributed to its assets.
 During the second quarter of 2019, the Company determined that the useful lives of certain lab equipment should be increased from five to ten years based on the expectation of usability.
 The company accounted for this change in estimate prospectively from April 2019.
-This change in estimated useful life resulted in a reduction of depreciation expense of £0.2 million.
+This change in estimated useful life resulted in a reduction of depreciation expense of £0.2 million for the 15 months ended 31 December 2019.